Astra-Labs/Aureus/Documentation/1 - Introduction/Codebase/Organization.md

 * Objects: Objects you pass to widgets that display information.
 Not all widgets will have accompanying objects, but more complex ones will.
 * Widgets: UI Components that display information & complete functionality.

-Items in Aureus’ codebase are to be categorized the same as in the Figma file.
-If any documentation conflicts, the Figma file is the source of truth.